 1. Wet Central Heating

 Wet Central Heating is the most prevalent heating system in UK households.
-For this type of heating, water flows through the circuit continuously and is heated by the boiler, which is then fed to radiators throughout the house.
+For this type of heating, water flows through the circuit continuously and is heated by the boiler, which then feeds into radiators throughout the house.

 2. Electric Storage Heaters